If you're interested, here's a bit more about me.

 I am the Head of Creative Technologies at Aesop, a global cosmetics retailer, headquartered in Melbourne, Australia.
 I work with a great bunch of people who are some of the best at what they do in technology as well as digital and physical retail.
 I get to work with a diverse team all over the world and am proud that the business entrusts me to do interesting things with the Aesop brand and not ruin the business.

-Along side this I am the founder of technology research lab Rocket Melbourne.
-Here I get to explore some of the future ways in which the Internet and individuals will overlap and get to spend my time peering into the future as well as hopefully creating a very small part of it as well.
+Alongside this I am the founder of technology research lab Rocket Melbourne Here, I get to explore some of the future ways in which Internet technologies and individuals overlap and get to spend my time peering into the future as well as hopefully creating a very small part of it as well.

-I have been interested in technology probably since birth.
+I have been interested in technology as long as I can remember.
 I started programming as a kid and never stopped (and that's a few decades ago now).
-I've worked for digital agencies and for various clients since the dawn of the web (in spite of University professors telling me it would never take off) and had the pleasure and privilege to work with amazing people and develop some fantastic applications or services that have lead to the growth of our great medium across the finance, music, leisure, government and retail industries.
+I've worked for digital agencies and for various clients since the dawn of the web (in spite of University professors telling me it would never take off) and had the pleasure and privilege to work with amazing people and develop some fantastic applications and services that have lead to the growth of our great medium across the retail, music, leisure, government and finance industries.
 If you're really interested, check out my details on LinkedIn.

 I love technology, I live it in every part of my life.
-I am always looking at new ways technology can be used to enhance our state of being on this little watery planet.
-I can't see a time when I'm not guiding or developing technology to take us somewhere so if you're doing something interesting let me know.
+I am always looking at new ways technology can be used to enhance our existence and to empower people and businesses to reach their potential.
+I can't see a time when I'm not guiding or developing technology to take us somewhere so, if you're doing something interesting let me know.

 The best way to contact me is good old fashioned email.
 I'm ajfisher.td [at] gmail

-Failing that @ajfisher me on twitter will usually get a response pretty quickly as well.
+Failing that @ajfisher me on twitter will usually get a response to.